nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 # Step-by-step guide for building a CDS dashboard

-Let's use CDS and create deploy this notebook, visit [CDS docs](https://cdsdashboards.readthedocs.io/en/stable/) for more details.
+Let's use CDS and publish this notebook, visit [CDS docs](https://cdsdashboards.readthedocs.io/en/stable/) for more details.
-Click on the top left tab choose `file` > `Hub Control Panel` > `Dashboards`.
+Click on the top left tab navigate to `file` > `Hub Control Panel` > `Dashboards`.
 Click on the button `New Dashboard`.

 > Create new dashboard steps